Skip to Content

 How to run

-Clone and copy contents of ./examples/squaring to your local machine.
-Install and npm run test to set up the environment.
+Clone and copy contents of ./examples/squaring from GitHub to your local machine.
+Install with npm install and npm run test to set up the environment.

 run.sh